KENTVILLE – Going bust is a good thing for Gabriel Baker, a young entrepreneur with a 3D vision.

-So far, Gabriel has produced busts of his father, mother, brother, and Beagle dog, along with a few for a client who is bringing her family back for Mother’s Day portrait busts.
+Gabriel has so far produced busts of his father, mother, brother, and Beagle dog, along with a few for a client who is bringing her family back for Mother’s Day portrait busts.

-Gabriel will be featured at Kentville’s upcoming Home Show and is looking forward to scanning people and showing them what the technology can do.
+He will be featured at Kentville’s upcoming Home Show and is looking forward to scanning people and showing them what the technology can do.

 “It’s such an interesting concept – this is a full picture of what you looked like in 2018.
 That’s pretty unique, and it hasn’t been commercialized yet,” said Rob Baker.

 “It’s going to be pretty amazing to see where Gabriel takes this.”

 Original designs and access to others

 Now, Gabriel has designed his own items with his printer, including a prototype for the casing for a miniature computer called a raspberry pi – which he assembled himself – that West Kings will now use in their lobby and cafeteria, along with other cases and devices for his iPad and toolkit box.